 Strong communication skills and the ability to mentor others are crucial to your company’s long-term prospects, as you can provide and foster an environment of progression and self-development.
 It is essential to retain the team you are building and provide ample opportunities to exercise the skills they are bringing to your organization.

-Luckily, there are several things you can combine to help paint a better picture and spot the rockstar developers you are searching for.
+Luckily, there are several things you can evaluate to help paint a better picture and identify the experienced developers you are searching for.

 Build Tools and Workflow